-In addition to the almost 300,000 military personal (Twice as large as the American force that overthrew the Saddam regime in Iraq) that were deployed were also members of the Public Security Bureau (PSB).
+In addition to the almost 300,000 military personnel (Twice as large as the American force that overthrew the Saddam regime in Iraq) that were deployed were also members of the Public Security Bureau (PSB).
 The PSB is China’s branch of government that handles policing, security and social order.
 By early morning on June 4, the protesters had been cleared from Tiananmen Square and over the next few days, the army and the PSB brutally suppressed the students and any media caught covering the crackdown.

 One of the photographers, Charlie Cole, had spent the night running from police and the military.
 During the crackdown he had witnessed an armored personal carrier (APC) that had run over some protesters.
 The outraged protesters then attacked the vehicle pulling out its drivers, killing them, and burnt the APC.
 While he was trying to get back to his hotel, he was attacked by PSB men, “One of the PSB ran up to me with a electric cattle prod and hit me in the side with it.
 Others punched and kicked at me.
 They ripped my photo vest off me and took all the film I had shot that evening.”
 He was eventually let go and more importantly they let him keep his camera’s.
 While in his hotel he started shooting from the balcony of a photographer friend’s room, Stuart Franklin.
 Stuart had a room with a balcony on the 8th floor and while Charlie was shooting on the afternoon of the June 5th he saw the Tank Man stand down the column of tanks.
 In a BBC interview he remembers:

 It was an incredible thing to do, especially in light of what had just happened with the APC machine-gunners.
 I couldn’t really believe it, I kept shooting in anticipation of what I felt was his certain doom.